Keiji Nishioka

 Dasho Keiji Nishioka (西岡 京治, Nishioka Keiji; 14 February 1933 – 21 March 1992) was a Japanese botanist.
 He was dispatched to the Kingdom of Bhutan by the Japanese Government to help modernise the Bhutanese agricultural sector.
 Nishioka worked in Bhutan as an agriculture expert for 28 years, from 1964 till his death in 1992.
 Nishioka's work helped improve the cultivation of rice and vegetables in Bhutan's Paro and Zhemgang dzongkhags (districts).
 He also participated in civic infrastructure development efforts in Zhemgang.

 Early life

-Keiji Nishioka was born to Tatsuzo Nishioka and Toshie Nishioka in Seoul, Japanese Korea, on 14 February 1933.
+Keiji Nishioka was born to Tatsuzo Nishioka and Toshie Nishioka in Keijō, Korea, Empire of Japan, on 14 February 1933.
 He was the oldest of four children.
 In Seoul, then called Keijou, he attended Sakuragaoka Primary School.

 The family moved to Osaka, Japan, after the Japanese defeat in the Second World War and the subsequent decolonisation of Korea.
 In Osaka, Nishioka studied in Yao Junior High School.
 In 1952, Nishioka entered the Naniwa University to study agriculture.
 In 1959 he married Satoko Nikai, of Nishinomiya, Hyōgo Prefecture.
 The couple had two children.